harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-12-18 Thu: Tested the new hedge manager service and [fixed](https://github.com/harmony-one/portfolio-manager/commit/9acc947913a98a2a647446bf6995332903eeb01c) issues related to hedge delta calculation and the timing of Hyperliquid API calls.
+Shared the source code with Rika.
+Added file-based logging with a 30-second interval.

+2025-12-17 Wed: [Completed](https://github.com/harmony-one/portfolio-manager/commit/755b33856e3a956ef9264ece75b1e9e48951492c) the first version of the Hedge Manager service — a full real-time hedge position management loop based on the core hedge strategy.
+Swap events are received in real time via Alchemy WebSockets; the strategy then calculates hedge delta and other metrics and decides whether to open or adjust positions, after which the Hyperliquid API is called.

+2025-12-16 Tue: [Implemented](https://github.com/harmony-one/portfolio-manager/commit/edc1d789ec2dfed3462e8627373d2b90aef8c528) a real-time version of the hedging strategy (analytics engine only, without position execution).
+The strategy is now an isolated service that processes swap events sequentially and makes hedging decisions on every step.
+Testing is still performed on historical data.
+Continued general code refactoring.
+Conducted research on the Hyperliquid API for real-time position execution.

+2025-12-15 Mon: Continue working on migrating the current hedge strategy from historical backtesting to real-time execution.
+Several critical issues were identified in the hedge position handling logic: open positions were ignored when price moved out of range, positions were not closed when price direction changed, and other related edge cases.
+Began refactoring the hedging script into a class-based architecture to enable integration with external services.

+---

 2025-12-12 Fri: Synced with Li regarding new steps.
 Started working on adapting the hedging script for real-time operation — consuming all swap data via WebSocket, constructing virtual positions, and making hedging decisions using the median strategies that demonstrated the best performance.

 2025-12-11 Thu: Reviewed Rika's latest hedge script version.
 Tested median strategies with different window parameters (10 / 20 / 50) and compared monthly statistical results.
 The most effective configuration was the median strategy with a 50-swap window, which almost completely filters out random price spikes.